openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 You can select a renderer to play the media served from a server.
 The full content hierarchy of the media on the server can be browsed hierarchically.
-Searching the media library is also supported using uPnP search syntax.
+Searching the media library is also supported using UPnP search syntax.

 Controls are available to control the playback of the media on the renderer.
 Each discovered renderer will also be registered as an openHAB audio sink.